 Ultrasound of the testicles

-An ultrasound can help doctors tell if a lump is solid or filled with fluid.
 This test uses sound waves to produce images of internal organs.
-A transducer (wand-like instrument) emits the sound waves and picks up the echoes as they bounce off the organs.
-A computer processes the pattern of echoes to produce an image on a monitor.
-The echoes from most tumors differ from those of normal tissues.
-These patterns of echoes also can help distinguish some types of benign and malignant tumors from one another.
+A transducer (wand-like instrument) gives off sound waves and picks up the echoes as they bounce off the organs.
+A computer processes the pattern of echoes to create an image on a monitor.

 Blood tests for tumor markers